 When standing you should be able to draw an imaginary straight line from your earlobe through your shoulder, hip, knee and the middle of your ankle.
 Good posture is essential for avoiding back and neck pain, prevent muscle aches and keeping your bones and joints in proper alignment.

 It opens airways to ensure proper breathing, which allows all of your organs and tissues to function properly.
-Good posture also reflects a confident demeanor to others.
+Good posture also reflects a confident demeanour to others.
 When you stand straight, with your shoulders back and head held high, you look self-assured and poised.

 3. Use power poses

-Standing or sitting with certain poses for as little two minutes raises testosterone levels and lowers cortisol (the stress hormone).
+Standing or sitting with certain poses for as little as two minutes raises testosterone levels and lowers cortisol (the stress hormone).

 These poses can impact your performance, as well as your success at work, with clients, and in your relationships.
 Many of the poses involve opening your body and taking up space, making you feel more confident and powerful.
 Watch Amy Cuddy’s TED talk on body language and take note of the power poses, they really will help.